GHG organizational reporting

 This involves defining the sources of emissions to be included in the inventory.

-The operational scope corresponds to the emission scopes and categories linked to the activities of the organizational scope.
-The principal international standards and methods define 3 emission scopes:
+The reporting boundary corresponds to the emission categories and subcategorizations linked to the activities of the organizational boundary.
+The principal international standards and methods define 3 emission categories: